-- 3. Start a terminal emulation program on the client computer such as Hilgraeve HyperTerminal. - Select the File → Properties menu option.
+- 2. Connect the other end of the cable to a COM port on the client computer. - 3.
+Start a terminal emulation program on the client computer such as Hilgraeve HyperTerminal. - Select the File → Properties menu option.
 The New Connection Properties window opens. - 5.
-Click the Configure button and set the following values:
+Click Configure and set the following values: